BenLair/MyoFuse/README.md

    pip install -r requirements.txt

 2. **Download Models**:
    The classifier model, `MyoFuse.pth`, is available in the `Models` section of this repository.
-Download it and place it in the appropriate folder as described in the instructions.If you are using the Svetlana plugin for classification, add the `Svetlana` folder to your project directory, as explained in the instructions.The segmentation model for Cellpose is included in the latest release of this repository.
+Download it and place it in the appropriate folder as described in the instructions.
+If you are using the Svetlana plugin for classification, add the `Svetlana` folder to your project directory, as explained in the instructions.
+The segmentation model for Cellpose is included in the latest release of this repository.

 3. **Download Models**:
     Use the Python notebooks provided in the `Codes` section to process your images and quantify the fusion index.
-Follow the step-by-step guide in the `How_to_use` folder to ensure accurate results.
+Follow the step-by-step guide M̀yoFuse: How to
+Use` to ensure accurate results.

 ## Licence
 This project is licensed under the MIT License.